Catholic Church in Sierra Leone

 The Catholic Church in Sierra Leone is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.

-There are approximately 800,000 Catholics in Sierra Leone - around 14% of the total population.
+According to 2011 data, there are approximately 300,000 Catholics in Sierra Leone - around 5% of the total population.
 The country is divided into four dioceses in one ecclesiastical province.

 Origins

 Catholic missionaries were active in the coastal regions of Sierra Leone from the early sixteenth century although only a few people converted to Catholicism.
+Significant conversions began in the 19th century due to the efforts of Jesuit and Congregation of the Holy Spirit missions.

 Organization

 The Catholic Church in Sierra Leone is organized in a Latin hierarchy and consists of a single ecclesiastical province that regulates all of Sierra Leone.
 This comprises the Metropolitan Archdiocese of Freetown and three suffragan dioceses.

 The Catholic Church in Sierra Leone does not have a national Episcopal Conference, however it is part of joint one for the Gambia and Sierra Leone, which hosts it in Freetown.

 There are no titular sees.
 All defunct jurisdictions are precursors of present sees.

 There formally is an Apostolic Nunciature (embassy-level papal diplomatic representation) to Sierra Leone and an Apostolic Nunciature to The Gambia, but both are vested in the Apostolic Nunciature to Liberia (in its capital Monrovia).